A0Cybernetics/ID-01/README.md

 - Fully 3D Printed parts (except for electrical components, heat set inserts and screws)

-- Multiple designs and customized pieces are provided to accomodate sleeves from Flesh1ight and other more affordable options
+- Multiple designs and customization pieces are provided to accomodate sleeves from Flesh1ight and other more affordable options

 - Read the build guide for parts list and fully detailed step by step instructions